softwaresaved/software-management-plans/README.md

 make papers
 ```

-These will create an intermediate Pandoc Markdown checklist, then convert this into a HTML and PDF papers, in `build/papers/`.
+This creates an intermediate Pandoc Markdown checklist, then converts this into HTML and PDF papers.
+The papers are placed in `build/papers/`.

 ---